geobreed/zettelnotes/insight/Irrational Buying Decision.md

 Unconscious Mind is where all the action is, it say yes to any compatible with its expectation, and no to any incompatible.

 Therefore no rational calculation.

+One of the example is 2008's [[Irrational Exuberance Mindset]] when the mind is overwhelmingly expect that a fundamental economic axiom has been broken by a new technology.